xingyu-alfred-liu/BLABABA.github.io/_pages/publications.md

 excerpt: "Publications"
 ---

+### 2022
+##### Finding predictive models for singlet fission by machine learning
+Singlet fission (SF), the conversion of one singlet exciton into two triplet excitons, could significantly enhance solar cell efficiency.
+Molecular crystals that undergo SF are scarce.
+Computational exploration may accelerate the discovery of SF materials.
+However, many-body perturbation theory (MBPT) calculations of the excitonic properties of molecular crystals are impractical for large-scale materials screening.
+We use the sure-independence-screening-and-sparsifying-operator (SISSO) machine-learning algorithm to generate computationally efficient models that can predict the MBPT thermodynamic driving force for SF for a dataset of 101 polycyclic aromatic hydrocarbons (PAH101).
+SISSO generates models by iteratively combining physical primary features.
+The best models are selected by linear regression with cross-validation.
+The SISSO models successfully predict the SF driving force with errors below 0.2 eV.
+Based on the cost, accuracy, and classification performance of SISSO models, we propose a hierarchical materials screening workflow.
+Three potential SF candidates are found in the PAH101 set.

+Click [here](https://www.nature.com/articles/s41524-022-00758-y) to view the full paper.

 ### 2021

 ##### 3D Electron Diffraction Structure Determination of Terrylene, a Promising Candidate for Intermolecular Singlet Fission